 At IIOR-Narkhoda, the aphid population showed significant positive correlations with maximum (0.605**) and minimum temperature (0.447*), morning relative humidity (0.564**), sunshine hours (0.745**), wind speed (0.548*), and evaporation (0.613**).
 There were positively non-significant correlations with evening relative humidity (0.228NS) and negatively non-significant correlations with rainfall (-0.268NS) (Table 4).
 These findings were in alignment with Javed et al. (2013), who reported a positive correlation between aphid population and temperature, but contrast findings found with relative humidity, as it was negatively correlated in their study.

 Table 1.
-Seasonal incidence of safflower aphids observed in rabi 2023-2024 at IIOR-Rajendranagar
+Seasonal incidence of safflower aphids observed in Rabi 2023-2024 at IIOR-Rajendranagar